-In order for a website to do well in Google, there needs to be certain types of things present.
-In this case, we are going to call them ranking factors.
-If you have them, you will make it more easy to get spotted by the search engine and do well on it.
+If you have them, you will make it more easy to get spotted by Google and rank well on it.

 Honestly, I do not know.
-I’ve seen articles say there’s as much as 200 but honestly, I never pay attention to those types of claims because in all my years of doing SEO, I have found that just a select few, honestly 5 are most important.
+I’ve seen articles say there’s as much as 200 but honestly, I never pay attention to those types of claims because in all my years of doing SEO, I have found that just a select few, which is honestly the 5 you’ll learn about here are probably the most important.

 Having those in place really eliminates the need for however many others are possible to even concern yourself with, plus if you worry about the X number of factors out there, you’re going to be missing out on the KEY ones that really make your site do well in Google so I’ll cover the 5 I’ve personally seen as being the most important.